 This grain can be bought and stored in bulk at very budget friendly prices.
 Brown rice is more nutritious than any other rice.
 It is high in fibre which helps with your digestive system.
 It helps to regulate your blood sugar, so it stops you from having peaks and troughs in your energy.
 Not only that, but it fills you up and keeps you feeling full for a long time.
 Very handy if you’ve got back to back lectures coming up.

 Many supermarkets do big bags of frozen kale, and this makes this superfood very affordable.
 Adding kale to your sauces or serving on its own is a great way to get a dose of goodness in your meals.
-Kale helps the body detox, as well as supporting your bones and lowering the risk of cancer.
+Kale helps the body detox, as well as supporting your bones.

 Oats are another food that you can buy in a large quantity in order to save money.
 Whether you make overnight oats or good old porridge, oats make your meals feel very satisfying.
 Oats are high in fibre which helps digestion.
 Not only have that, but the type of fibre in oats gives them immune boosting properties.